abpframework/abp/docs/en/Blog-Posts/2024-10-23 v9_0_Preview/POST.md

 These 2 days with the team were all about chatting and having fun with amazing attendees and speakers.
 We met with talented and passionate software developers and introduced the [ABP](https://github.com/abpframework/abp) - web application framework built on ASP.NET Core - to them.

-Also, we made a raffle and gifted a Xbox Series S to the lucky winner at the event:
+Also, we made a raffle and gifted an Xbox Series S to the lucky winner at the event:

 ![](abp-team-raffle.jpg)

-Thanks to everyone who joined the fun!
+Thanks to everyone who joined the fun and visited at our booth :)

 ### New ABP Community Articles